The Candidate & GDPR

 Policy & Procedure Objectives

-The Candidate is awaiting the ICO’s draft guidance on the issue of consent in GDPR.
-However we will provide the following information to the Data Subject during the consent process:
+We will provide the following information to the Data Subject during the consent process:

 The candidate classes all internal notes and correspondence with candidates or to 3rd parties about correspondence as PII.
 We will make the PII and records and any notes accompanying the data available to those who the record involves.
 We will supply the source of where we gathered the data and request consent to use data within 30 days of gathering the data.
 Upon request, we will amend data if requested.
 We will also remove and permanently delete data from the consented databases as soon as possible at any time should it be requested.